SyphonArch/flash1dkmeans/README.md

 However, the algorithm is general and can be used for any 1D K-means problem.

 I have proved the validity for the two cluster case - detailed version of the proof might be posted in the future.

+Feel free to leave issues or contact me at jakehyun@snu.ac.kr for inquiries.